cksystemsteaching/selfie/README.md

 pc==0x10048(~1): sd t0,8(sp): sp==0xFFFFFFC0,t0==4294967248(0xFFFFFFD0) |- mem[0xFFFFFFC8]==1 -> mem[0xFFFFFFC8]==t0==4294967248(0xFFFFFFD0)
 ```

-So, the value of `sp` is `0xFFFFFFC0` which means that `sp` does indeed point to a large address almost at the top of our address space.
-With offset `8`, the instruction stores the value of `t0`, which is the even larger address `0xFFFFFFD0`, in memory where `sp + 8` points to.
+So, the value of `sp` is `0xFFFFFFC0` which means that `sp` does indeed point to a high address almost at the top of our address space.
+With offset `8`, the instruction stores the value of `t0`, which is the even higher address `0xFFFFFFD0`, in memory where `sp + 8` points to.
 What exactly the purpose of that is here is not so important right now.
 We clarify that later.
 But if you are curious you can check out the procedure `emit_bootstrapping` in `selfie.c` which generates the initialization code we discuss here.

 Now, let us focus on the heap segment, or *heap* for short, and then go back to the instruction `sd a0,-8(gp)` we discussed earlier.
 The heap is memory for storing information at runtime.
 Initially, the heap is empty but then may grow in size typically way beyond the other segments.
-While the heap can only grow but not shrink the information stored on the heap may become obsolete during code execution.
+While the heap can only grow but not shrink, the information stored on the heap may become obsolete during code execution.
 This may happen in any order depending on what the code does during execution hence the name heap.
 Since the heap can only grow we only need to remember the end of the heap segment which initially is of course equal to the start.
 The instruction:

 ```
 0x30(~1): 0xFEA1BC23: sd a0,-8(gp)     // initialize heap